Solcast/howto-pandas/README.md

 These following python classes are now available to use `LatLng`, `RadiationFrameHandler`, `PowerFrameHandler`

-First you should create a location to obtain results for solcast forecasts like so
+First you should create a location to obtain results for solcast forecasts.
+Example below.

 ```python
 location = LatLng(lat=-33.86785, lng=151.215256, name="Sydney", tag="No wild Koalas", timezone="Australia/Sydney")